The fourth of this season's Speakers Series is Saturday, the 21st of February. Please note it will be at Trinity Church!

 Members of DeLancey's Brigade, a Living History group based in Saint John, made a presentation on the August 1775 American privateer raid on the mouth of the St. John River, an early event in the Revolutionary War.
 This past August was the 250th Anniversary of this event.

 The presentation was recorded and is on our YouTube Channel.
-When it is posted, we will include the link here.

 Number 2